michelif/ETH-Students-instructions/_posts/2019-01-21-instructions.md

 srun --partition gpu /usr/bin/nvidia-smi
 ```

-6. Before you start, please download the files "", "" and "" in this folder.
-Try to run a training with keras and tensorflow as described above using this example code.
+6. Before you start, please download all files in [this folder](https://github.com/michelif/ETH-Students-instructions/tree/master/example_gpu).
+Try to run a training with keras and tensorflow as described above using the example code.
 Make sure that the output in slurm-XXX.out says
 ```bash
 -------------------------------------------
 GPU available:  True